 This wild perennial shrub grows abundantly in our garden and surrounding hills so there’s plenty to use for leaf extracts or infusions.
 Full of anti-oxidants, bilberry speedily aids skin health and maintenance.

 “The bee collects honey from flowers in such a way as to do the least damage or destruction to them, and he leaves them whole, undamaged and fresh, just as he found them.” – Saint Francis de Sales

 We leave our bees with over half the honey they have worked hard to collect for their food stores which in turn leaves us enough for our body lotions to help give the skin a silky feel, and our morning toast.
 The beeswax for our luscious lip balms comes from local beekeeping enthusiasts.

-Our goats are now retired and spend happy days out in their meadow or in their cosy stable, so we buy our milk direct from a local artisan cheesemaker over on Anglesey, leaving him to get up at the crack of dawn to do the milking.
-He has Anglo Nubians and Saanens too so the milk for our luxury shea butter & goats milk soap is just as rich in fat content.
+Our goats are now retired and spend happy days out in their meadow or in their cosy stable so we buy our milk locally leaving someone else to get up at the crack of dawn to do the milking which is very nice!